peterpih/05_RepData_PeerAssessment1/PA1_template.md

 }
 ```

-For this graph, we need to load teh gplot2 library
+For this graph, we need to load the gplot2 library

 ```r
 library(ggplot2)
 ```

-And plot the results
+And plot the Weekday and Weekend results side by side (since it is easier to read than up and down)

 ```r